 “if a covered entity or its EHR developer business associate has chosen to implement a secure, standards-based API—such as one consistent with ONC’s Cures Act certification criteria…that is capable of providing access to ePHI in the form and format used by an individual’s personal health application, that ePHI is considered to be readily producible in that form and format, and that is also the manner by which the ePHI is transmitted.
 Where ePHI is readily producible in the electronic form and format requested by the individual, the covered health care provider must provide that access, including when the individual requests access to the ePHI through a secure, standards-based API via the individual’s personal health application.”

 These policies are being introduced in the quest to actively engage patients in the decision-making process of their healthcare.
-The resulting policy changes will require new provider workflows to account for the realization of patient’s receiving ePHI results at the same time, or even before the provider has reviewed the information.
+The resulting policy changes will require new provider workflows to account for the realization of patients receiving ePHI results simultaneously or even before the provider has reviewed the information.

 To find out how MEDHOST can help you prepare and respond to the newly proposed rule, reach out to us at email@example.com or call 1.800.383.6278